 I checked how Billboard ranked the top selling albums of 2020.
 The only real agreement between Rolling Stone and Billboard is that Taylor Swift’s folklore is the top album.

-Here’s the ranking of the Classic albums and three new albums by Classic artists (James Taylor, Bruce Springsteen & Bob Dylan) in the Billboard 2020 sales chart.
+Here’s the ranking of the Classic albums and four new albums by Classic artists (James Taylor, The Who, Bruce Springsteen & Bob Dylan) in the Billboard 2020 sales chart.
 This ranking of the Top 100 albums is based on real sales, and do not include streaming (that’s the big difference).